 How did you come to co-chair the Healthy Aging Collaborative?

 When I joined, the Healthy Aging Collaborative had already decided to focus on transportation, a major need identified through various community assessments.
-The collaborative recognized that many of our previous meetings were focused on agencies providing updates, which, while useful, didn’t necessarily help us move forward as a sector.
-So, the committee decided to look at the needs assessments that had been conducted in the community and focus on one of the identified domains.
+The collaborative recognized that previous aging sector networking groups were focused on agencies providing updates, which, while useful, didn’t necessarily help us move forward as a sector.
+So, the collaborative decided to look at the needs assessments that had been conducted in the community and focus on one of the identified domains.
 Transportation consistently came up as a top need, along with housing and food insecurity.

-With my background in overseeing transportation at the Washtenaw County Commission on Aging and in consulting work, it was a natural fit for me to step into this role.
-I was able to bring my experience to the table and help guide the committee’s work on this major project.
+With my background in overseeing transportation, consulting work, and my current role on the Washtenaw County Commission on Aging, it was a natural fit for me to step into this role.
+I was able to bring my experience to the table and help guide the collaborative’s work on this major project.
 Additionally, during this time, I became the executive director for Western Washtenaw Area Value Express (WAVE), which provides rides for everyone in Western Washtenaw County.
 This dual role allowed me to see the transportation challenges from both a systems level and a direct service perspective, which has been invaluable in our work.

-I’m a systems-level thinker and enjoy working collaboratively, so this committee has been a joy to co-chair over the last couple of years.
-The work we’ve done has been very fulfilling, and I’ve appreciated the opportunity to help shape the direction of the committee as we address the critical needs of older adults in our community.
+I’m a systems-level thinker and enjoy working collaboratively, so this collaborative has been a joy to co-chair over the last couple of years.
+The work we’ve done has been very fulfilling, and I’ve appreciated the opportunity to help shape the direction of the collaborative as we address the critical needs of older adults in our community.

 What was the collaborative working on when you first joined?